kubernetes/enhancements/keps/sig-api-machinery/5866-server-side-sharded-list-and-watch/README.md

 rollout.
 Similarly, consider large clusters and how enablement/disablement will rollout across nodes.
 -->

+During a rolling upgrade or rollback in a high-availability control plane, some `kube-apiserver` instances may have `ShardedListAndWatch` enabled while others have it disabled.
+A client connecting to an un-upgraded or rolled-back API server will receive the full, un-sharded stream without `ListMeta.ShardInfo`.

+Sharding-aware clients inspect `ListMeta.ShardInfo` on `LIST` and initial `WATCH` responses to confirm whether server-side filtering was applied.
+If `ShardInfo` is absent, clients fall back to client-side filtering using the common `k8s.io/apimachinery/pkg/sharding` evaluator so they do not process out-of-shard objects or violate mutual exclusion.
+Workloads that do not specify `shardSelector` are completely unaffected.

 ###### What specific metrics should inform a rollback?